jdbcode/tutorial-test/index.md

 2\.
 Define a function that gets called on geometry drawing and editing events to generate an NDVI time series chart for the region.
 See the in-code comments for an explanation of each step.
-In summary, the function initializes the chart panel on the first drawing, clears previously rendered charts, get the drawn geometry, calculates reduction scale based on `Map` scale, and generates a chart in the chart panel.
+In summary, the function initializes the chart panel on the first drawing event, clears previously rendered charts, get the drawn geometry, calculates reduction scale based on the `Map` scale, and generates a chart in the chart panel.

 ```js